rSapintanPi/m2Vue2/README.md

     ]
 ]
 ```
-bin/magento setup:upgrade - if you want to avoid this command than add the above info after the sample data import
+`bin/magento setup:upgrade` - if you want to avoid this command than add the above info after the sample data import

-2. on FE I used the samne SSL certificate as we have for BE (we have same domain)
+2. on FE I used the same SSL certificate as we have for BE (we have same domain)

 ## current status